shafakhairunisa/ecommerce-app/README.md

 <br>
 <br>
 In voucher page, customer can view the available voucher and the guideline of the voucher usage.
+The voucher will automatically apply, when the purchase amount meets the requirement.
 <br>
 ![image](https://github.com/user-attachments/assets/db0922c9-1ba5-4ac9-8355-6c0238287a3d)
 <br>